ConsultingMD/DependencyKit/README.md

     * Code generation implementation & tooling integration.
 (The current 'generated code' is all hand written.)
     * Runtime dependency integration (i.e. The ability to instantiate a Component at runtime with a value known only at runtime.
 Auth tokens are a good usage example.)
     * Intermodule API testing.
 (What needs to be public?
 What needs to be imported?
 Should code generation be in module or centralized to DependencyKit?)
     * Thread safety.
-(No attempt has been made to devlop a threading story.
+(No attempt has been made to develop a threading story.
 Ideally off-main instantiation should be safe for a subset of well defined cases.)
     * API considerations & niceties.
 (Is the current [Types](https://github.com/adam-zethraeus/DependencyKit/blob/mainline/DemoApplication/Types.swift) configuration necessary?
 Is it desirable?
 Should property wrappers, or even codegen, be used minimize passthrough code?)
 2. **Fundamentals investigation**
     * Generic/Protocol usage improvements. (e.g. Is it possible to remove the `DependencyBase.NEW_TO_GENERATE` conformance requirement for new Dependencies?)